Section C · The scorecard

 I grade my own assistant.

 My post Evals as Product Feedback argues for small, durable eval sets you actually read.
 This page holds Ask my notes to that standard: 20 hand-written cases, run against the exact pipeline that serves visitors, results committed to the repo.
-Failures stay on the board — evals are feedback, not gates.
+Failures stay on the board.

 20/20Refusal correctness100%